Untitled design (4)

 2. Opportunities to sinfully connect with others besides one’s spouse are incalculable due to social media.

 Again, not to sound like a broken record, but think about this.
-Just a few years ago, if you wanted to check in on an old girlfriend, you had ask somebody for her number.
-Immediately, this would’ve raised some eyebrows and, even in moments of weakness, the potential reactions curbed a lot of sinful thoughts from ever becoming actions.
+Only a few years ago, if you wanted to check in on an old girlfriend, you had to ask somebody for her number.
+Immediately, this would have raised some eyebrows, and even in moments of weakness, the potential reactions curbed a lot of sinful thoughts from ever becoming actions.
 Now, in complete anonymity and secrecy, your former love interests are just a few screen touches away.
 An innocent hello or “like” on a picture is all it takes to restart interaction that can be deadly to a marriage.
-I realize this may sound a little paranoid, and I’m well aware that adults can – and do – have completely appropriate and innocent relationships with people they once dated.
-But as a pastor, I’ve just heard too many horror stories of people innocently “reconnecting” online, only to find themselves in physical or emotional affairs.
-It happens and it is happening more and more.
+I realize this may sound a little paranoid, and I am well aware that adults can – and do – have completely appropriate and innocent relationships with people they once dated.
+But as a pastor, I have just heard too many horror stories of people innocently “reconnecting” online, only to find themselves in physical or emotional affairs.
+It happens, and it is happening more and more.

 3. People are living closer to the ragged edge.

 Divorcing is never good, and it is always linked to bad decisions.
 Bad decision-making does not happen in a vacuum.
 People who make bad decisions often do so because they lack emotional and spiritual health in their lives.
-Emotional and spiritual health require a life that is balanced, nurtured and lived at a pace that is realistic and God-honoring.
+Emotional and spiritual health require a life that is balanced, nurtured, and lived at a pace that is realistic and God-honoring.
 Unfortunately, for many, proper pace and balance is non-existent.
 People are swimming in debt to fund a lifestyle the culture says will lead to happiness.
-Debt means pressure; and pressure (over time) creates the perfect environment to choose unhealthy ways to “escape” or find relief.
-Bad eating habits, lack of restful sleep, substance abuse and bad time management begin to build.
-When time is scarce and busyness fills our moments, there is then little time for slow, quiet reflection before The Lord.
-Little to no time with Him creates spiritual dryness and discouragement, and eventually this leads to apathy and indifference.
-When a man or woman is tired, under pressure and not spiritually nurtured, they will begin to look to their spouse for relief.
-A relief which no other human, even a devoted spouse, can provide.
-When their misguided efforts come up empty, they become disappointment and resentful of their marriage.
+Debt means pressure, and pressure (over time) creates the perfect environment to choose unhealthy ways to “escape” or find relief.
+Bad eating habits, lack of restful sleep, substance abuse, and poor time management begin to build.
+When time is scarce and busyness fills our moments, there is little time for slow, quiet reflection before the Lord.
+Little to no time with Him creates spiritual dryness and discouragement, which eventually leads to apathy and indifference.
+When a man or woman is tired, under pressure, and not spiritually nurtured, they will start looking to their spouse for relief.
+Relief that no other human, even a devoted spouse, can provide.
+When their misguided efforts come up empty, they will become disappointed and resentful of their marriage.
 This is precisely why people will say of their failing marriage, “I’m just not happy,” or “I’ve fallen out of love with you.”
-Unhealthy living leads to unhealthy loving…which causes unhealthy leaving.
+Unhealthy living leads to unhealthy loving, which causes unhealthy leaving.

 5. Christians are trying marriage without Christ.

-This is, in my opinion, the primary reason Christian marriages are failing at an increasing rate.
+This truth is, in my opinion, the primary reason Christian marriages are failing at an increasing rate.
 Let me leave the discussion about marriage for a moment to discuss a larger issue.
-There is no hope to living the Christian life without a personal relationship with Christ which brings the indwelling power and presence of the Holy Spirit of God into one’s life.
-Without this, Christianity becomes an empty religion filled with helpful moral codes and commands, but empty of transformative power.
-Now apply this to marriage.
-Having a pastor perform your wedding, attending church together and even praying before meals most certainly does NOT constitute a Christian marriage.
-It may look Christian on the outside, but without His Spirit ruling and reigning in a man’s and woman’s hearts, you can forget having a love for a lifetime.
+There is no hope of living the Christian life without a personal relationship with Christ, which brings the indwelling power and presence of the Holy Spirit of God into one’s life.
+Without this, Christianity becomes an empty religion filled with helpful moral codes and commands but empty of transformative power.
+Now, apply this to marriage.
+Having a pastor perform your wedding, attending church together, and even praying before meals most certainly does NOT constitute a Christian marriage.
+It may look Christian on the outside, but without His Spirit ruling and reigning in both the man’s and the woman’s heart, you can forget having a love that lasts for a lifetime.

-Discouragement is never good or useful.
-I didn’t write this list to erase hope or just offer negative commentary.
-I wrote it to articulate a brief, but honest, wake up call.
-Soberly acknowledging the truth, even when it’s hard, is important.
+Discouragement is never good or useful, and I certainly did not write this list to erase hope or simply offer negative commentary.
+I wrote it to articulate a brief but honest wake-up call.
+Soberly acknowledging the truth, even when it is hard, is important.
 If any of these factors are present in your life, treat them seriously and get the help you need to make sure they don’t destroy your marriage.